truongluan1202/property-orientation-microburbs/README.md

 ## Objective

-Find out for every house which direction it faces and produce an output file with one row per property containing address and orientation columns.
+Find out for every house which direction it faces and produce an output file with one row per property containing property ID, address, and orientation columns.

 ## Features

 - **Spatial Analysis**: Links addresses to parcels and roads using geospatial joins
 - **Orientation Calculation**: Determines house frontage by finding parcel edges closest to roads
 - **Robust Handling**: Supports both single polygons and multipolygons
-- **Clean Output**: Generates CSV file with address and compass direction for each property
+- **Clean Output**: Generates CSV file with property ID, address, and compass direction for each property

 ## Requirements